ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 </figcation>
 </figure>

+And of course E. D. Shurter's words endure as the definitive summation of Emily's life:

 <figure class="quote-only">
 <blockquote>
 Reserved, unostentatious, and kindly...she went about her daily round of duties with a Christian fortitude and faithfulness...